er129idm/introweb-2020fa-b/class-04/README.md

   * Email me this link with the following project link.

-## Homework part B - Restaurant / Venue time!
+## Homework part B - Promo Website!

-You will be making a simple website for a fictional restaurant, club, venue, storefront, etc... of your own making, or, for an existing restaurant you love.
+You will be making a simple one page website to promote a particular artist, musician, album, book, author, etc... that you love!

 * Using the Git, create a new repo for your project.